What makes a Genetics degree at Otago?

 To begin with, all you need is curiosity - about life, the world around you, and what makes it all work.
 A passion for discovery or making life better also helps!
 As for the ‘formal’ things, we strongly recommend Year 13 chemistry, biology, and mathematics.
 If you have not done NCEA level 3 Chemistry, you can enrol for Chem150 in summer school before starting your course.

-You can enrol in a Bachelor of Sciences (BSc.)
-Genetics straight away, or transition from Health Sciences First Year (HSFY) at the end of semester 1 or 2 in your first year.
-Genetics papers (with the GENE code) start in 2nd year.
+You can enrol in a Bachelor of Sciences (BSc) Genetics straight away, or transition from Health Sciences First Year (HSFY) at the end of semester 1 or 2 in your first year.
+Genetics papers (with the GENE code) start in second year.
 You must pass CELS191 Cell and Molecular Biology and CHEM191 The Chemical Basis of Biology and Human Health.

 You must also take two other 100-level papers; we highly recommend BIOC 192 Foundations of Biochemistry and a statistics paper, STAT110 or STAT115.
 We recommend you keep options open for at least two majors in first year, as you never know what is going to grab your interest.
 An average course load at Otago is 7 papers per year, spread across two semesters.